dev-nolant/simple-loghandler/README.md

 # LogHandlingModule
 LH Module - With debugging.
-Runs in sub .3 seconds
 # Simple Use - More detail coming soon
 ```pip install Simple-LogHandler```
 ```python